 Mycronic Group Distributor Code of Conduct

-These principles are based on the Ten Principles of the UN Global Compact.
-These standards apply to all Distributors of goods and services from Mycronic, irrespective of where the company is based.
+In addition to the Distributors compliance with all relevant laws, regulations and standards in the countries in which the Distributors operates, this DCoC applies also when it stipulates a higher standard than required by national laws and regulations.
 This DCoC forms an integral part of all contracts between the Distributor and Mycronic.
 Mycronic reserves the right to terminate business relationships with Distributors who fail to comply with these standards.

 - Laws and regulations